m-vila/snakesladders/README.md

 # SnakesAndLadders

-In this notebook you will find a Python coding solution to <a href="https://github.com/VoxelGroup/Katas.Code.SnakesAndLadders/" target="_blank">Voxel's Technical Interview kata - SnakesAndLadders</a> for the Sotfware Apprenticeship position.
+In the attached notebook you will find a Python coding solution to <a href="https://github.com/VoxelGroup/Katas.Code.SnakesAndLadders/" target="_blank">Voxel's Technical Interview kata - SnakesAndLadders</a> for the Sotfware Apprenticeship position.

 ### Main Goal & Requirements